Aashi24/Portfolio/Assignment3&4.md

 ![Final-Viz](FinalViz.PNG)

+## What it shows?

+It depicts the distribution of population with tertiary education by age group and gender in OECD countries

 ## How is the new visualization better?

-I believe the bars chart are much easilt perceived by the readers than the dot shapes used earlier.
+I believe the bar charts are much easily perceived by the readers than the dot shapes used earlier.
 No overlapping and less cluttered
 OECD Average is clearly visible, while not trying to take the focus off the actual bars.